mark-heiple/RUDI/README.md

 Data scientist and Analytics Professional

 10 years of research, teaching and industry experience.
 Worked in various roles from operations research, retail, banking and marketing analytics.
-Priya has a M.S in Statistics from Mangalore University (India) and a MS in Predictive Analytics from Northwestern University.
+Priya has a MS in Statistics from Mangalore University (India) and a MS in Predictive Analytics from Northwestern University.
 Priya’s roles include EDA, modeling and forecasting.

 ### Sally Payne

 Predictive analytics professional with 10 years experience in database marketing.

-Sally has a B.A. in economics from the University of Chicago and MS in Predictive Analytics from Northwestern University.
+Sally has a B.A. in economics from the University of Chicago and a MS in Predictive Analytics from Northwestern University.
 Team responsibilities include EDA, model building, documentation.

 ## RUDI Processing